CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Protocol-Independent-Multicast-PIM.md

 These example commands configure leaf01, leaf02 and spine01 as shown in the topology example above.

-In Cumulus Linux 4.4, you cannot configure PIM with NVUE commands.

 {{< tabs "TabID44 ">}}
 {{< tab "NCLU Commands ">}}